 While drying glasses after breakfast, I studied the layout of the bar to see what improvements could be made with any extension plans.
 What was the ideal number of heads we could cope with without increasing staff?
 How long should the counter be for one person maybe two when pressed to serve a larger number of customers?
 How many stools as against tables and chairs are required for diners?
 Where could the sound system be more logically integrated?

-I spend nearly every waking moment within these four walls so I need to feel comfortable the new layout could be as efficient as possible.
-Then I would more likely be happy and content to converse with whoever needed me.
+I spend nearly every waking moment within these four walls, so I need to feel comfortable the new layout could be as efficient as possible, then I would more likely be happy and content to converse with whoever needed me.
 The only people I ever spoke with were usually on the other side of the bar either lecturing me with their pet rant, or seeking my advice on something I had no knowledge of.
 If I was destined to be enshrined behind this wall of bottles, glasses, and beer kegs surely, I had the right to prepare the brief for its expansion.
 This was my domain now and should be harmonious with the way I worked.

-So lost was I in my little world I failed to notice when my mum popped her head around the bar door and said, “Robin, we have a new guest, could you give him a hand with his luggage.”
+So lost was I in my little world I failed to notice when my mum popped her head around the bar door.
+“Robin, we have a new guest, could you give him a hand with his luggage.”

-“Sure, I said drying my hands.
+“Sure,” I said drying my hands.
 “Which room?”

 “Mark and Susan’s old room,” said Donna.